QueCS/check_newcomers/README.md

 ## Disclaimer

 [OGame](https://gameforge.com/play/ogame) is a registered trademark of [Gameforge Productions GmbH](https://gameforge.com).\
-I am not affiliated with, endorsed by, or in any way officially connected to OGame or Gameforge Productions GmbH.
+I am not affiliated with, endorsed by, or in any way officially connected to Gameforge Productions GmbH.